Virtual-Viking-Longship/Ship-Annotations/annotations/shroud.md

 _**höfuðbenda** f., pl. höfuðbendur_ (Old Norse) [citations:[prose](https://onp.ku.dk/onp/onp.php?o39309)/[poetry](https://skaldic.org/m.php?p=verse&i=1248&x=0&v=t)]

-A rope or cable that supports the mast from either side.
+A rope or cable that supports the mast from either side, connected by a shroud-ring to the shroud-pin: a curved wooden pin which tightened and loosened supporting ropes to the mast.

 <div align="center">

   ![standing rigging from Gokstad ship](../images/StandingRigging_Gokstad.png)
   Shroud and standing rigging holding up mast from the Gokstad ship (Nicolaysen Pl.
-III, Fig. 3)
+III, Fig. 3) --> BURIAL CHAMBER CHANGE IMAGE

 </div>

 Typically, boats would contain a mast steadied by a stay lashed to the forepost, and two to three shrounds on each side of the post.
-The shrouds require a system for tightening the ropes and adjusting them on various occasions in the course of the sailing season.
+The shrouds require a system for tightening the ropes and adjusting them on various occasions in the course of the sailing season, this would involve the shroud-pin and shroud-ring which would connect the ropes to a pulley sytem in order to loosen and tighten supporting ropes.
 (Nicholayson 20)

 ---